The Tale of the Priest and of His Workman Balda: Portrayal of priest protested

 a commemorative performance of 'The Tale of Priest and his Workman Balda' ...after the local diocese objected to the portrayal of the priest in the work."
 The resulting production was "reduced to a series of numbers..., none of which included the priest."

-Conflict over similar matters had also arisen in Dnepropetrovsk Opera and Ballet Theatre on Christmas & New Year Season of 2006/2007.
+Conflict over similar matters had also arisen in Dnipropetrovsk Opera and Ballet Theatre on Christmas & New Year Season of 2006/2007.